Fitzy1293/fitzwriter/README.md

 # This is my static site generator for personal user

 This is a hodgepodge way to make a a static site generator that works for me.
+I haven't used this for anything outside of testing.

 This is not meant for the wider world.

 # How to use it?